• Skip to primary navigation

 • Whisk the egg white, whey, cocoa powder, salt, vanilla and 15g of the maple syrup.

-1 tbsp maple syrup, 100 g egg white, 1 scoop unflavored whey protein, 1 tbsp cocoa powder, pinch of kosher salt, ¼ tsp vanilla extract
+1 tablespoon maple syrup, 100 g egg white, 1 scoop unflavored whey protein, 1 tablespoon cocoa powder, pinch of kosher salt, ¼ teaspoon vanilla extract

 • Add the egg white mixture into the skillet and cook as you would an omelet.
 Pull the cooked portion of the gg from edges toward the center so the uncooked eggs can reach the hot pan surface.
 Continue cooking, tilting pan until the top surface of eggs is thickened and no visible liquid egg remains.
 Fold the omelet sides over.